ClementTsang/bottom/README.md

 ## Documentation

-The main documentation page can be found at <https://bottom.pages.dev>.
-If needed, a mirror can be found at <https://clementtsang.github.io/bottom>.
+The main documentation page can be found at <https://bottom.pages.dev>, using Cloudflare Pages.
+If needed, a mirror hosted using
+Github Pages is also available at <https://clementtsang.github.io/bottom>.

 ## Contribution

 Whether it's reporting bugs, suggesting features, maintaining packages, or submitting a PR, contribution is always welcome!
+Please read
-Please read [CONTRIBUTING.md](./CONTRIBUTING.md) for details on how to contribute to bottom.
+[CONTRIBUTING.md](./CONTRIBUTING.md) for details on how to contribute to bottom.

 ### Contributors